 - Zero downtime through two years of peak seasons

-Stuart Mills confirms the transformation:
+Stuart Mills confirms the change:

 “Switching to Blaze Commerce’s headless WooCommerce has been a game-changer for our store.
 We’ve seen a 73% improvement in mobile site speed, and our bounce rate dropped by 30%.”